thejoshwolfe/yazl/README.md

 This will happen if and only if the `compress` option is `true` on any call to `addFile()`, `addReadStream()`, or `addBuffer()`, or if `addReadStream()` is called and the optional `size` option is not given.
-In other words, clients should know whether they're going to get a `-1` or a real value by looking at how they are calling this function.
+In other words, clients should know whether they're going to get a `-1` or a real value by looking at how they are using this library.

 The call to `finalSizeCallback` might be delayed if yazl is still waiting for `fs.Stats` for an `addFile()` entry.
 If `addFile()` was never called, `finalSizeCallback` will be called during the call to `end()`.